gadeamm/MacroAnalysisBloodVessels/README.md

 # MacroAnalysisBloodVessels
-Macro for Analysis of the blood vessels (ImageJ / FIJI)
+Macro for Analysis of the blood vessels implemented for [ImageJ](http://imagej.nih.gov/ij/) or [Fiji](https://fiji.sc/)

-This macro was developed for the analysis of the blood vessels of an essay from Andrea Luengas ()
+This macro was developed for the analysis of the blood vessels of an essay from Andrea Luengas-Martinez (Centre for Dermatology Research, University of Manchester)

 ## Description